ankitmankar0/ankitmankar0/README.md

   </a>
 </p>

 I am a Frontend developer 🧩 who is passionate about building ideas in open source communities.
-Currently learning JavaScript and maintaining open source projects.
+Currently learning C#.
 Working with technologies like HTML, CSS, JavaScript, BootStrap, Git & Github, C#, Azure Etc.
 Most of my time as a developer is spent on building projects, learning new things everyday or just playing some PC Games.🎮
 <br/>
 <p align="center">